 recognize the genre heavy metal

 Will a Heavy Metal song talk about being married until eternity begins?
 Maybe not.
 Can you count on a Rap song to double as a sweet lullaby for the kids?
 Not really.
-Understanding the genre that a song belongs to helps you become knowledgeable about the underlying meaning attached to a track.
+Understanding the genre that a song belongs to helps you to become knowledgeable about the underlying meaning attached to a track.
 A rapper may reference the lilies in the field, but his allusion will not hold the same meaning as an R&B singer who discusses flowers.

 Step 3: Do Not Neglect the Time Period and Artist’s Personality